 Sometimes the swelling in your eye can cause you to have increased pressure within the eye, called glaucoma.
 In such cases, your ophthalmologist will treat you with medicines to control your glaucoma.

-It may take several months for macular edema to resolve itself.
+Depending on the cause of the macular edema and the treatment plan your doctor has recommended, the macular edema may take several months to resolve.
 During this time, it is important to follow the treatment regimen that your ophthalmologist recommends in order for your treatment to be effective.